anandyson/ImageRepositioner/README.md

 This is the javascript library this will help our image repositioning work easier

+## Problem Statement
+* Developers facing difficulty while they have a dynamic images to position for the different size of the containers

+## Solution
+* Developers can use this plugin to position their image in a container.
+If the image size is more than the container plugin fits in the image into container and based on their need they can position the image by giving position as a data attribute in the container

 ## Condition
 * It will work only if there only one image under one div container
 ## Installing